ynackash/NLP-terms-of-service/README.md

 # NLP Project - Abstracting Terms of Service Documents
-The final project of my MIDS DATASCI266 - Natural Language Processing class.
+Final project of MIDS DATASCI266 - Natural Language Processing.
-The objective of the final project was to train and fine-tune various large language models to predict sentence importance and create abstract summaries of Terms of Service (ToS) documents.
+The objective of the project was to train and fine-tune various large language models to predict sentence importance and create abstract summaries of Terms of Service (ToS) documents.
 Models such CNNs, BERTs, T5, and GPT were all explored.
 The final pipeline used involved BERT, T5, and GPT, resulting in high BERTScores for summaries.

 ## Contents